ismet55555/Logging-For-MATLAB/README.md

 ## :blue_book: Reference Docummentation
+## Log Levels
+The following are the only available log levels for the logger.
+Each integer cooresponds to a log level.

+TODO... table

 ### Creation
 The following command creats a logger object that is used to log messages
 ```matlab